-New house-building around the Solent will create additional recreational pressures, which will impact on the three Solent Special Protection Areas unless mitigation measures are put in place.
+SolentNew house-building around the Solent will create additional recreationRecreationNew house-building around the Solent will impact on the three Solent Special Protection Areas unless mitigation measures are put in place.
 Drawing on extensive research, a partnership of South Hampshire local authorities, including Fareham Borough Council, and other bodies has prepared an interim strategy to implement those mitigation measures.
 See Appendix B of the SPD.